Spectrally-truncated kernel ridge regression and its free lunch: Abstract

 \section{Abstract}

 Kernel ridge regression (KRR) is a well-known and popular nonparametric regression approach with many desirable properties, including minimax rate-optimality in estimating functions that belong to common reproducing kernel Hilbert spaces (RKHS).
 The approach, however, is computationally intensive for large data sets, due to the need to operate on a dense $n \times n$ kernel matrix, where $n$ is the sample size.
 Recently, various approximation schemes for solving KRR have been considered, and some analyzed.
 Some approaches such as Nystr\"{o}m approximation and sketching have been shown to preserve the rate optimality of KRR.
 In this paper, we consider the simplest approximation, namely, spectrally truncating the kernel matrix to its largest $r < n$ eigenvalues.
 We derive an exact expression for the maximum risk of this truncated KRR, over the unit ball of the RKHS.
-This result can be used to study the exact trade-off between the level of spectral truncation and the regularization parameter of the KRR.
-We show that, as long as the RKHS is infinite-dimensional, there is a threshold on $r$, above which, the spectrally-truncated KRR, surprisingly, outperforms the full KRR in terms of the minimax risk, where the minimum is taken over the regularization parameter.
+This result can be used to study the exact trade-off between the level of spectral truncation and the regularization parameter.
+We show that, as long as the RKHS is infinite-dimensional, there is a threshold on $r$, above which, the spectrally-truncated KRR surprisingly outperforms the full KRR in terms of the minimax risk, where the minimum is taken over the regularization parameter.
 This strengthens the existing results on approximation schemes, by showing that not only one does not lose in terms of the rates, truncation can in fact improve the performance, for all finite samples (above the threshold).
-In other words, there is nothing to be gained by running the full KRR and one should always truncate.
-Our proof is elementary and distribution-free, only requiring the noise vector to be isotropic.
-Our result can also act as a surrogate to understand the same trade-off for related methods such as Nystr\"{o}m approximation and sketching, since in practice the risk of those schemes often closely matches that of spectral truncation.
+Moreover, we show that the implicit regularization achieved by spectral truncation is not a substitute for Hilbert norm regularization.
+Both are needed to achieve the best performance.